lelylan/lelylan/README.md

 * [Install Redis](http://redis.io/download)

-## Microservices
+## Installation

-Lelylan is composed by different microservices.
+Lelylan is composed by different microservices and each of them needs to be up and running to run the Lelylan platform.
-Checkt out the installation guidelines you find in each of the following repositories.
+Clone and follow the detailed installation guidelines for the repositories below.

 * [Devices API](https://github.com/lelylan/devices) (device monitor and control)
 * [Types API](https://github.com/lelylan/types) (device structure definition)